Digital micromirror device: Construction and use

 Two pairs of electrodes control the position of the mirror by electrostatic attraction.
 Each pair has one electrode on each side of the hinge, with one of the pairs positioned to act on the yoke and the other acting directly on the mirror.
 The majority of the time, equal bias charges are applied to both sides simultaneously.
 Instead of flipping to a central position as one might expect, this actually holds the mirror in its current position.
-This is because the attraction force on the side the mirror is already tilted towards is greater since that side is closer to the electrodes.
+This is because the attraction force on the side that the mirror is already tilted towards is greater since that side is closer to the electrodes.

 To move the mirrors, the required state is first loaded into an SRAM cell located beneath each pixel, which is also connected to the electrodes.
 Once all the SRAM cells have been loaded, the bias voltage is removed, allowing the charges from the SRAM cell to prevail, moving the mirror.
 When the bias is restored, the mirror is once again held in position, and the next required movement can be loaded into the memory cell.

 The bias system is used because it reduces the voltage levels required to address the pixels such that they can be driven directly from the SRAM cell, and also because the bias voltage can be removed at the same time for the whole chip, so every mirror moves at the same instant.
 The advantages of the latter are more accurate timing and a more cinematic moving image.

 The described failure mode on these is caused by internal contamination usually due to seal failure corroding the mirror supports.